navinranjan7/navinranjan7.github.io/_pages/about.md

 ---
 # About Me

 Hi, I’m a **PhD student in Electrical and Computer Engineering (ECE)** at the Rochester Institute of Technology, working with [Dr. Andreas Savakis](https://www.rit.edu/directory/axseec-andreas-savakis) in the Vision & Image Processing Lab.
-My research is focused on developing efficient Vision Transformers for downstream tasks tailored for edge devices or resource-constrained enviroments.
-I am developing a model
+My research is focused on developing efficient Vision Transformers for downstream tasks tailored for edge devices or resource-constrained environments.
+I specialize on a model compression and optimization techniques, including explainability-drive quantization and mixed-precision bit-allocation strategy, under constraints such as model size, bit operations, and latency.

-I am a computer vision researcher specializing in model optimization techniques, including explainability-driven quantization and mixed-precision strategies.
-My work focuses on developing efficient Vision Transformers (ViTs) for tasks like classification, segmentation, detection, pose estimation, and generative AI, tailored for edge devices and resource-constrained environments.

-Hi, I am PhD Student in Electrical and Computer Engineering (ECE) at Rochester Institute of Technology.
-I work with [Dr. Andreas Savakis](https://www.rit.edu/directory/axseec-andreas-savakis) at [Vision & Image Processing Lab](https://people.rit.edu/axseec/).
-My reserach focus in

-A data-driven personal website
+Research Interests
 ======